Who Says God Is Dead!: Commercial performance

 There were no singles released from the album, so initial sales of the album were low.
 The album peaked at No. 44 on the US Billboard Hot Country LPs chart, Lynn's lowest position on the chart until the mid-1980s.

 Recording

-Recording sessions for the album began on June 28, 1967, at Bradley's Barn in Mount Juliet, Tennessee.
+Recording sessions for the album began on June 28, 1967, at Bradley's Barn studio in Mount Juliet, Tennessee.
 Two additional sessions followed on December 18 and 19.

 Track listing

 Personnel

 Adapted from the album liner notes and Decca recording session records.